spectralpublic/SSDCN/README.md

 This is the reserch code of the IEEE Geoscience and Remote Sensing Letters 2022 paper.

-W. Chen, X. Zheng*, and X. Lu, “Semi-Supervised Spectral Degradation Constrained Network for Spectral Super-Resolution” IEEE Geoscience and Remote Sensing Letters, vol. 19, 2022.
+W. Chen, X. Zheng, and X. Lu, "Semi-Supervised Spectral Degradation Constrained Network for Spectral Super-Resolution" IEEE Geoscience and Remote Sensing Letters, vol. 19, 2022.

 ### 2. Start